 The Peace of Munster and the end of the Eighty Years’ War

-In January 1646, negotiations on a peace treaty officially began, as part of the larger Peace of Munster.
-The treaty was relatively easy to draft, as the text was pretty much copied from the treaty that provided the Twelve Years’ Truce.
+In January 1646, negotiations on a peace treaty officially began as part of the larger Peace of Munster.
+The treaty was relatively easy to draft, as they pretty much copied the text from the treaty that provided the Twelve Years’ Truce.
 By June 1648, the peace was official.